variety4me/niri_docs/docs/Configuration-Outputs.md

 You can check whether an output supports VRR in `niri msg outputs`.

-> [!NOTE]
+!!!
+NOTE
-> Some drivers have various issues with VRR.
+    Some drivers have various issues with VRR.
->
-> If the cursor moves at a low framerate with VRR, try setting the [`disable-cursor-plane` debug flag](./Configuration-Debug-Options.md#disable-cursor-plane) and reconnecting the monitor.
+    If the cursor moves at a low framerate with VRR, try setting the [`disable-cursor-plane` debug flag](./Configuration-Debug-Options.md#disable-cursor-plane) and reconnecting the monitor.
->
-> If a monitor is not detected as VRR-capable when it should, sometimes unplugging a different monitor fixes it.
+    If a monitor is not detected as VRR-capable when it should, sometimes unplugging a different monitor fixes it.
->
-> Some monitors will continuously modeset (flash black) with VRR enabled; I'm not sure if there's a way to fix it.
+    Some monitors will continuously modeset (flash black) with VRR enabled; I'm not sure if there's a way to fix it.

 ```kdl
 output "HDMI-A-1" {